Last Updated February 4, 2025.

 The Ipsos-Reid and Nanos Canadian Confidence Index shows that Canadian consumer confidence has improved significantly, and confidence in real estate values has improved.
 Roughly 45 per cent of Canadians believe home prices in their neighbourhood will rise over the next six months.

-Although consumer sentiment is a key factor contributing to real estate price trends, sentiment is not an accurate predictor of future prices.
+Although consumer sentiment is a key factor contributing to current real estate price trends, sentiment is not an accurate predictor of future prices.

 Here is a quick summary:

-• Non-core demand is weaker due to the high cost of rental financing, although house flippers are a significant influence.
-The government's imposition of a foreign buyer ban removes some potential buyers.
+Non-core demand is weaker due to the declining rent rates, although house flippers are a significant influence.

-• Supply is rising, and there are record numbers of homes under construction, many of which will be completed in the next 18 months.
+Supply is rising, and there are record numbers of homes under construction, many of which will be completed in the next 18 months.

-• Consumer confidence in real estate is mildly negative.
+Consumer confidence in real estate is mildly negative.

 While it is not guaranteed, the current conditions dramatically increase the risk of a significant market correction.